 As alcohol leaves your bloodstream, it leaves your breastmilk.
 Since alcohol is not “trapped” in breastmilk (it returns to the bloodstream as your blood alcohol level declines), pumping and dumping will not remove it.
 Pumping and dumping, drinking a lot of water, resting, or drinking coffee will not speed up the rate of the elimination of alcohol from your body.

 If you are intoxicated, you should not breastfeed until you are completely sober, at which time most of the alcohol will have left your body.
 Drinking to the point of intoxication, or binge drinking, has been shown to impact the way infants sleep.
-The negative impact on sleep occurs when the infants are exposed to alcohol through milk containing alcohol at the level it would be found in human milk one hour after a parent consumed a significant amount of alcohol (0.3 grams per kilogram of the parent’s body weight).
+The negative impact on sleep occurs when the infants are exposed to alcohol through milk containing alcohol at the level it would be found in human milk one hour after a mother consumed a significant amount of alcohol (0.3 grams per kilogram of their body weight).

 Yes.
-Alcohol dependence or self-medicating with alcohol by the nursing parent can result in slow weight gain or failure to thrive in their baby.
+Alcohol dependence or self-medicating with alcohol by the mother/lactating parent can result in slow weight gain or failure to thrive in their baby.
 As noted earlier, even a small to moderate amount of alcohol negatively affects the milk ejection reflex (let-down) and reduces the baby’s milk intake.
 The baby can suffer significant disruption to their sleep or may not suck effectively leading to decreased milk intake.
 The baby may even suffer from delayed motor development.
-If you are concerned that you or someone you know is drinking alcohol excessively, contact your healthcare professional or a reputable organisation supporting people who are struggling with alcohol use.
+If you are concerned that you or someone you know is self-medicating with alcohol excessively, contact your healthcare professional or a reputable organisation supporting people who are struggling with alcohol use.